a-h/templ/docs/docs/03-syntax-and-usage/05-statements.md

 Note the missing `{` on line 4.
 :::

-The following would also error as the parser will not distinguish the sentence from a broken `if`.
+The following code also produces an error, since the text run starts with `if`, but no opening `{` is found.

 ```templ title="paragraph.templ"
 package main